 - Westshore Dirt Jump Bike Park – More advanced riders will have the opportunity to test their skills at our bike park complete with dirt jumps, skinnies, table jumps, and more.

 There’s no better place to be on a hot sunny day than in the water.
 Recreational swimming is open to campers of all swimming abilities.
-Campers will have the opportunity to use the 70 ft water slide, The Water Log, The Iceberg, The High Towers, play water polo, and of course The Blob!
+Campers will have the opportunity to use the 70 ft water slide, The Water Log, The High Towers, play water polo, and of course The Blob!

 - Level 1 – Perfect for beginners who have never sailed.
 Covers parts of the boat, turning, capsizing, etc. Sail with other campers and an instructor in the boat.